 TBAHigh is a multi-faceted and all-encompassing approach to Jewish teen engagement for students in grade 8-12.
 Our program focuses on Jewish learning, identity and community-building, and it draws on the best practices of successful youth engagement.

-TBAHigh will run on a four-week rotation, with the following schedule for Tuesday evenings:
+TBAHigh will run on a four-week rotation (one week online), with the following schedule for Tuesday evenings:

 WEEK 1: Tochnit (Large Scale Programming)